Congratulations to the 2023 National Animal Law Competitions Winners!

 The Legislative and Closing Argument competitions are for individuals, while the Appellate competition requires a team of two.
-Each competition will require both written and video oral advocacy submissions that will be due November 15, 2022.

 After reviewing those submissions, in January the judges will select up to eight Appellate Finalist teams, ten Legislative Finalists, and ten Closing Argument Finalists.
 Those selected finalists will be invited to participate in the in-person closing rounds at Harvard in March, with travel and accommodation expenses covered by the Brooks Institute.

 The competitions are open to full- or part-time students seeking a J.D. at an ABA-approved law school.
 There is no cap on the number of registrations, but students may register for only one event each year.
 The registration fee for each competition is $25, however need-based fee waivers will be available.